Commitment to Ethics

 Ethical Business Around the World

-• We abide by the laws and restrictions regarding the import and export of our products, information and technical data, including the U.S. International Traffic in Arms Regulations (ITAR) and Export Administration Regulations (EAR).
-Nearly every country has laws and regulations that control the international movement (e.g., imports, exports, re-exports and technology transfers) of specified product information and services.
+- We abide by the laws and restrictions regarding the import and export of our products, services, information and technical data, including the U.S. International Traffic in Arms Regulations (ITAR) and Export Administration Regulations (EAR).
+Nearly every country has laws and regulations that control the international movement (e.g., imports, exports, re-exports and technology transfers) of specified product information and services, and we work to remain in compliance with these laws and regulations..

 In addition, to promote and advance ethical cultures in companies that provide products and services to the U.S. government, General Dynamics is a founding member of the nonprofit, volunteer organization, the Defense Industry Initiative (DII).
 Partnering with 16 other working group members, we deliver an annual, in-person Best Practices Forum, offer quarterly webinars to assist ethics officers with their ethics and compliance programs, and host an online community to enable real-time discussions and field questions relating to ethics.
 We also launched an initiative sponsoring multiple small and medium-sized companies, offering them access to a model supplier code of conduct, a small- business tool kit and the opportunity to network with others in the DII.